-Mimi's Organic Eats » Recipes » Sourdough » Sourdough Blueberry Crumb Bars
+Mimi's Organic Eats » Recipes » Brownies & Bars

 Sourdough Blueberry Crumb Bars

-Use up sourdough discard and make Blueberry Crumb Bars at the same time!
+Use up sourdough discard and make Sourdough Blueberry Crumb Bars at the same time!
 These crispy sourdough shortbread bars are filled with a homemade blueberry filling!

 These blueberry bars are another collab with my friend Hannah at Make It Dough!
 Every month we collaborate together on a recipe using sourdough or sourdough discard.
 Hannah really wanted to do something with blueberries this month because they are in season.
 So, I suggested crumb bars because I’m obsessed with them and they are a wonderful egg free dessert if you’re having an issue with eggs right now!
-And Hannah created a delicious version of these beloved bars!

 These Blueberry Crumb Bars have a crispy sourdough shortbread crust that uses up sourdough discard to reduce waste!
 And you can use fresh blueberries, frozen blueberries, or even blueberry jam if you’re feeling lazy.
 They’re topped with the signature bits of shortbread on top and dusted with powdered sugar for a light and fruity treat you’ll love!